RyanBalshaw/sjmelck_pages/content/blog/logistic-regression.md

 To interpret the logistic regression model, the log-odds and discriminative distribution for class one, i.e., $p(y=1\vert \mathbf{x}, \boldsymbol{\zeta})$ can be inspected.
 These two functions are given by
 ![Log-odds and classification result](animation_prob_class_1.gif)

-We can see the TODO!!!
+We can see the log-odds is a plane that splits the data into two classes.

 # 3. Combating over-fitting via regularisation